-Parents are invited to assist in many different activities – in the classroom with music or hobbies, reading or Mathematics, in the library, in the canteen or with sport.
+Parents are invited to assist in many different activities – in the classroom with music or hobbies, reading or mathematics, in the library, or with sport.
 However, these are only some of the areas where help would be welcomed.
 If you do not have spare time during school hours, many teachers would be grateful for any help you could give, eg. making teaching aids or processing and displaying written work.

 In addition, teachers are always happy to answer queries if you need further advice.
 Requests for help in particular activities are often made in the school Newsletter.
 Please do not feel you need wait for such an invitation.
 Your child’s teacher will always be happy to talk with you about ways to in which you could assist.

 All permission notes for activities outside the school are returned to the school signed by a parent/carer.
 Students cannot attend an excursion or camp without permission.